AlphaTeam-Khemet/backend/README.md

 ## Voice Tour Guide

 - **Standalone Microservice:** `AI_services/voice_tour_guide/` (Port 8003)
-- **AI Flow:** Receives requests from the backend (`voiceController.js`), generates a narrative via Groq LLM, injects emotional cue tags (`[sighs]`, etc.), and synthesizes audio via ElevenLabs API.
+- **AI Flow:** The backend (`voiceController.js`) requests the `chatbot_LLM` to generate an engaging tour guide narrative via Groq.
+The backend then proxies this text to `voice_tour_guide` which synthesizes the audio via the ElevenLabs API.
-- **Resilience:** Integrates offline fallback TTS using Coqui if ElevenLabs is unreachable or rate-limited.
+- **Resilience:** The TTS returns `null` safely if ElevenLabs is unreachable, allowing the frontend to still read the generated text.
-- **Persistence:** Generated narrations are cached in the PostgreSQL `ArtifactNarration` table, linking the artifact ID, language, and the physical `/audio` path.
+- **Persistence:** Generated narrations are cached in the PostgreSQL `ArtifactNarration` table, linking the artifact ID, language, and the internal `/audio` path, avoiding unnecessary LLM and TTS calls on subsequent requests.